 Most of the debate about the draft in recent years has been based on the assumption that whether there will be a draft will be up to Congress.
 But no matter what Congress or the Pentagon wants, a draft is possible only if would-be draftees are willing to comply voluntarily, or if the government has the power to enforce the draft.
 The clear evidence of the response to would-be draftees to registration over the last quarter century is that a draft would prompt such massive resistance that it could not be implemented without a police state, and maybe not even then.

-The numbers of people who don't register at all have been holding steady.
-According to their official annual reports, the Selective Service System referred 162,000 names of suspected nonregistrants to the Department of Justice (DoJ) in 2004, and 158,000 names in 2007 (the most recent year for which figures have been reported).
+According to the annual report of the Selective Service System, the SSS referred 146,997 names of suspected nonregistrants to the Department of Justice (DoJ) in Fiscal Year 2015.
 None of these nonregistrants were investigated or prosecuted by the DoJ.

 In October 2004, the House of Representatives voted down a bill introduced by Rep. Rangel to immediately reinstate the draft.
 He reintroduced the same bill in 2007, although that time it didn't make it to a vote in the House.
 But just because Congress isn't voting for a general draft -- yet -- doesn't mean that both Republicans and Democrats won't vote for it (or at least for a special-purpose draft of health care workers) if and when their war policies lead them to a situation where they can't figure out any other way to get enough soldiers with specific skills.
-Tellingly, neither Republican nor Democratic leaders, including House Speaker Nancy Pelosi (whose constituency in San Francisco has sicne 1991 declared itself a "sanctuary" for war resisters and forbidden local officals for cooperating in the enforcement of federal laws against war resistance), have yet tried to combine the vote against reinstatement of the draft the draft with any move to abolish the Selective Service System -- which is what they would do if they really were ruling out any future draft.
-Bill have been introduced repeatedly in Congress to repeal the Military Selective Service Act, w, including H.R.
-424 in 2007.
-But no action has been taken to hold hearings on any of these bills or bring them to the floor., debate it in committee, or bring it to a floor vote.
+Tellingly, neither Republican nor Democratic leaders, including House Speaker Nancy Pelosi (whose constituency in San Francisco has since 1991 declared itself a "sanctuary" for war resisters and forbidden local officials for cooperating in the enforcement of federal laws against war resistance), have yet tried to combine the vote against reinstatement of the draft the draft with any move to abolish the Selective Service System -- which is what they would do if they really were ruling out any future draft.

 Although "Plan A" for Congress, the Pentagon, and probably the President is the poverty draft, "Plan B" for all of them remains conscription.
 For example, Rep. John Murtha, chair of the Subcommittee on Defense of the House Committee on Appropriations, said in late 2008 that "I voted against the all-volunteer army because I didn't think we could sustain a deployment in wartime without a draft....
 We'll never be able to fight a conventional war where you have two fronts without a draft.
 You can't do it....
 In a wartime, everybody ought to serve."